Most-Attended

 AAC in the Cloud 2023 Conference

-4.26 out of 483 ratings (262 live attendees)
+(262 live attendees)

 Therapy for GLPs often focuses on moving them towards word-based language generation.
 While this is an important skill to have, it is also important to support their neurotype by helping them feel confident communicating with their scripts.
 This session considers the benefits and methods to support this for AAC users.